 Cybersecurity encompasses the technology, services, strategies, practices, policies designed to secure people, data and infrastructure from a wide range of cyber attacks.
 The $124 billion network security industry includes hardware, software and services aimed at securing organisations, employees, customers and other entities.

 Network security is a subset of cybersecurity that focuses on protecting the components of an organisation's network, including servers, routers, endpoint devices, data lines connecting different parts of the network, and the data itself.

 Cybersecurity is no longer just something you add onto your business after building the core pillars of production, distribution, marketing, finance, HR and the like.
 Cybersecurity is one of those pillars.
-Your organisation's success depends on how well you protect your people, the data they create, and the platforms they rely on.
+Your organisation's success depends on how well you protect your people, the data they create, and the platforms they rely on from cyber crime.